 Using dumbbells, you can make sure both sides of the body are worked equally as hard; if the left side feels a bit stronger, you can always use slightly bigger weights on the right, eventually evening out the difference.

-Reason #2: dumbbells are more compact
+Reason #2: dumbbells are compact howe weights

-Reason #3: dumbbells are more versatile
+Reason #3: dumbbells are versatile

 Three reasons why barbells are better than dumbbells